Somonator/tinymce5-indent-bottom-plugin/README.md

 # Indent bottom plugin for TinyMCE 5
-Manage margin-bottom of block elements.
+Manage inline margin-bottom of block elements.

 ## Install
 1. Place the plugin files in the tinymce/plugins directory.